NourhanElsayed2022/Scala-Discount-Rule-engine/README.md

 ## **Project Details:**

 This project implements a discount calculation engine in Scala.
-It reads order data from a CSV file, applies various discount rules, and writes the discounted orders to an output CSV file.
+It reads order data from a CSV file, applies various discount rules, and writes the discounted orders to an output CSV file and a table.
 The discount rules include expiration date discounts, category-based discounts, special discounts for orders placed on specific dates, quantity-based discounts, app purchase discounts, and payment method discounts.

 ## **Discount Calculation:**